garyblankenship/IP.Board-Comments-for-WordPress/readme.txt

 == Installation ==

+I would recommend installing the plugin from your WP Plugins menu.
+Do a search for "ipb" and it should come up.
+You can update easier in the future this way.
+If you prefer to install it manually, see the comments below.

-1. Upload `ipb-comments-for-wordpress.php` to the `/wp-content/plugins/` directory
+1. Upload `ipb-comments-for-wordpress.php` and `ipb-comments-for-wordpress.css` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the Plugins menu in WordPress
-3. In the IPB Comments menu, enter the Base Url and Base Path to your forums.
-4. Enter the Member ID from your IPB forum to post as.
-5. Enter IPB category numbers that match your existing WordPress categories.

-== Upgrade Notice ==

-Nothing to do.
+3. Open Settings / IPB Comments submenu and add or edit the settings.

+You will need to edit the Base Url, Base Path, Member ID, and enter the IPB category # that corresponds to at least one WordPress category.
+The Base Url should lead to your forum's main front page.
+The Base Path should be the server path to the same location for your IPB root files.
+This will be the directory path to the directory where the initdata.php file is located.
+The Member ID should be a valid member ID from your IPB forum, with access to post HTML and access to post in the categories.
+Usually, you can enter 1 and it will post as your default admin user.
+Create any WordPress categories you need for the blog, and return to the IPB Comments submenu if needed.
+You'll notice a list of each WordPress category printed to the right of some empty input blocks.
+Enter the IPB category where you wish the new topics to be entered, whenever a WordPress post is made in the WP category shown directly to the right.

 == Screenshots ==